Research Programs

 - Anne Marcellini (Professor, University of Lausanne)

-- Yann Beldame (Postdoctoral Fellow, University of Montpellier)
+- Yann Beldame (Postdoctoral Researcher, University of Montpellier)

-- Maguelone Rouvarel (PhD student, University of Montpellier)
+- Maguelone Rouvarel (Ph.D. candidate, University of Montpellier)

 Background and rationale:

-While bariatric surgery is effective for severe obesity, weight loss always seems insufficient and weight regain occurs over time.
-In addition to the threat to the ideal figure that has been achieved, there is the fear of losing the new social relationships established as a result of sudden weight loss—particularly in the context of romantic relationships.
-Social pressure becomes overwhelming, with the fear of regaining a "fat" body evoking the stigma associated with weakness and lack of self-control.
+While bariatric surgery is effective for severe obesity, weight loss often seems insufficient, and weight regain occurs over time.
+In addition to the threat to the ideal body shape that has been achieved, there is the fear of losing the new social relationships formed following the sudden weight loss—particularly in the context of romantic relationships.
+Social pressure becomes overwhelming, as the fear of regaining a “fat” body evokes the stigma associated with flabbiness and lack of self-control.

 Primary and secondary objectives:

-The originality of this work lies in its multidisciplinary approach to the experience and management of bodily transformations in obese individuals who have undergone bariatric surgery.
-The longitudinal study aims more specifically to understand changes in eating habits and physical activity during the 12 months following surgery, highlighting the interactions between biological, sensory, and social changes.
-In this context, the study will examine not only the effects of sudden physical changes, but also how individuals manage the upheaval in their "relationship with meaning" caused by the disruption of a transformed body, and the accompanying reconfiguration of lifestyles and bodily practices (care, hygiene, leisure activities).
+The originality of this study lies in its multidisciplinary approach to the experience and management of bodily changes among obese individuals who have undergone bariatric surgery.
+Specifically, this longitudinal study aims to understand changes in dietary habits and physical activity over the 12 months following surgery, highlighting the interactions between biological, sensory, and social changes.
+In this context, the focus will be not only on examining the effects of sudden physical changes, but also on how individuals cope with the upheaval in their “relationship to the body” caused by the transformation of their physical form, as well as the resulting reconfiguration of lifestyles and bodily practices (personal care, hygiene, leisure activities).

 Publications:

-- Fortier V., Marcellini A. (eds.)
-(2014), Obesity in Question: A Transdisciplinary Analysis of an Epidemic Bordeaux: Les Études hospitalières, Collection "À la croisée des regards."
+- Fortier, V., & Marcellini, A. (eds.)
+(2014), Obesity Under Scrutiny: A Transdisciplinary Analysis of an Epidemic.
+Bordeaux: Les Études hospitalières, “À la croisée des regards” series.

-Becoming an adult with a developmental disorder: obstacles and facilitators (Devadulte-AD)
+Becoming an Adult with a Developmental Disorder: Barriers and Enablers (Devadulte-AD)

 Members of the SANTESIH reception team participating in the program:

-- Sylvain Férez, Nathalie Le Roux, Rémi Richard (Lecturers, Santésih, University of Montpellier)
+- Sylvain Férez, Nathalie Le Roux, Rémi Richard (Associate Professors, Santésih, University of Montpellier)

 Research program:

-This research program, which began in November 2015 and will end in October 2017, is funded by the Rare Diseases Foundation through the third call for projects "SHS & rare diseases" and by the University of Montpellier.
-It is the result of the coordination of three structures bringing together diverse but perfectly articulated skills, levels of inquiry, and objectives:
+This research program, which began in November 2015 and will conclude in October 2017, is funded by the Rare Diseases Foundation through the third call for proposals titled “Social Sciences & Humanities and Rare Diseases” and by the University of Montpellier.
+It is the result of a collaboration between three organizations that bring together diverse yet perfectly aligned expertise, research approaches, and objectives:

-- The Reference Center for Rare Diseases and Developmental Disorders at the Arnaud de Villeneuve University Hospital in Montpellier, headed by Pierre Sarda until June 2016 and then by David Geneviève.
+- The Reference Center for Rare Diseases and Developmental Disorders at the Arnaud de Villeneuve University Hospital in Montpellier, led by Pierre Sarda until June 2016 and subsequently by David Geneviève.

-- The regional health network "Living with a Developmental Anomaly in Languedoc Roussillon," coordinated by Florence Margaill, who works closely with the Reference Center.
+- The regional health network “Living with a Developmental Disorder in Languedoc-Roussillon,” coordinated by Florence Margaill, works closely with the Reference Center.

-- The social sciences research laboratory specializing in the sociological approach to health and disability issues, host team No. 4614 "Health, Education, and Disability" at the University of Montpellier, led by Sylvain Ferez.
+- The social sciences research laboratory specializing in the sociological approach to health and disability issues, Research Group No. 4614 “Health, Education, and Disability” at the University of Montpellier, led by Sylvain Ferez.

-The term "developmental disorders" covers a wide variety of "rare diseases" that can lead to intellectual developmental delays, which may or may not be associated with behavioral disorders.
-In our society, these two types of difficulties are the ones that cause the most serious disabilities for those affected.
-The aim of this research is to understand how people affected by these developmental anomalies can achieve a satisfying adult life.
-The goal is to identify the recurring obstacles and facilitators they encounter depending on the environments in which they have had or will have the opportunity to live (family, educational, professional, etc.).
-The study will focus on a population of adolescents and young adults (aged 16-25) affected by three rare chromosomal abnormalities: trisomy 21, 22q11 deletion, and Williams-Beuren syndrome.
-The survey will be conducted using questionnaires, life story interviews, and focus groups.
-The expected results will shed light on the practices and questions of professionals in the field and families concerning the educational and professional orientation of these young people, their support in social and emotional life, the management of information concerning medical labeling, and the analysis of its emotional, identity, family, and social consequences.
-The aim is therefore to improve the quality of support provided to these individuals as they transition to independent adult life.
+The term “developmental disorders” encompasses a wide variety of “rare diseases” that can lead to intellectual developmental delays, often accompanied by behavioral disorders.
+In our society, these two types of challenges result in the most severe disabilities for those affected.
+The objective of this research is to understand how individuals affected by these developmental disorders can achieve a fulfilling adult life.
+The aim is to identify the recurring barriers and facilitators they encounter based on the environments in which they have lived or will have the opportunity to live (family, educational, professional, etc.).
+The study will focus on a population of adolescents and young adults (ages 16–25) affected by three rare chromosomal abnormalities: Down syndrome, 22q11 deletion syndrome, and Williams-Beuren syndrome.
+The research will be conducted using questionnaires, life-story interviews, and focus groups.
+The expected results will shed light on the practices and concerns of professionals in the field and families regarding the educational and career guidance of these young people, their support in social and emotional life, the management of information concerning medical labeling, and the analysis of its emotional, identity-related, family, and social consequences.
+The goal, therefore, is to improve the quality of support provided to these individuals as they transition toward independent adult life.

 build the prison